codefellows-seattle-301d34/05-form-building/gb/README.md

 ## Change Log
 Use this are to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

-05-11-2018 9:08 - Started by forking and cloning the Repo from Code Fellows GitHub 05-11-2018 9:17 - Started solving TODO's

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->